 30 December 2015

-International development charity Sightsavers is delighted to announce that CEO Dr Caroline Harper has been appointed a Commander of the Order of the British Empire (CBE) in the New Year 2016 Honours List issued by Her Majesty The Queen today.
+We are delighted to announce that Sightsavers CEO Dr Caroline Harper has been appointed a Commander of the Order of the British Empire (CBE) in the New Year 2016 Honours List issued by Her Majesty The Queen today.
 The honour is in recognition of Dr Harper’s services to visually impaired people abroad.

 Sightsavers works in over 30 countries across Africa and Asia to help blind people to see again, and prevent people from going blind wherever it can.
 It also improves the lives of people with disabilities, particularly those who have permanent sight loss.
-Dr Harper has led Sightsavers for more than ten years, and over that time Sightsavers has grown significantly in both income and impact, last year examining over 12.8 million people and performing over 271,000 life changing operations.
+Dr Harper has been Sightsavers CEO for more than a decade, and over that time the organisation has grown significantly in both income and impact, last year examining over 12.8 million people and performing over 271,000 life changing operations.

 “I am also proud of the results we have achieved in terms of advocating for the rights of people with disabilities, and the ‘leave no one behind’ theme of the recently agreed Global Goals.
 These goals will be the bedrock on which future development will be built, and we should see far more inclusive development as a result.

 “I am extremely pleased to accept this honour, and hope to continue to lead this organisation of which I am so proud into the future.
 There is much more to do!”